 Degree: Bachelor’s degree in computer science or a similar field.27

 Skills needed: Writing code and translating programs created by software developers and engineers into rules that a computer can follow.28

-Any of today’s top five fastest growing tech jobs can open doors to various industries and possibilities.
-Pursue your passion and get your career in technology started today by learning more at DeVry University.
+Today’s top six fastest growing tech jobs can provide various opportunities within the field and open doors to many possibilities.
+Get your career in technology started today and pursue your passion by learning more at DeVry University.